mukherjee96/postmate/README.md

 <a name="pwa"/>

-## What is a Progressive Web App?
+## What is a Progressive Web App (PWA)?

+PWAs are web applications which run on regular web browsers like Google Chrome and Mozilla Firefox.
+They set themselves apart from normal websites or web apps as can be installed on any device, just like a native app.

-PostMate is a [Progressive Web App (PWA)](https://developers.google.com/web/progressive-web-apps).
-PWAs are web applications that can be installed on any device that can run a supported web browser like Google Chrome or Mozilla Firefox.
-Therefore, PostMate runs in your web browser just like a website and can be installed on your laptop/smartphone if you feel like!
+PostMate is a Progressive Web App and therefore runs in your web browser just like a website and you can install it on your laptop/smartphone if you feel like!

-I decided to go with PWA technology instead of targeting native platforms like Android or iOS because, as mentioned above, PWAs can be deployed to a wide number of computing platforms without requiring the source code to be rewritten for every platform.
+I decided to go with the PWA technology instead of targeting native platforms like Android or iOS because, as mentioned above, PWAs can be deployed to a wide number of computing platforms without requiring the source code to be rewritten for every platform.

 <a name="installation"/>